It is a powerful aromatic amino acid that is a staple for dopamine, epinephrine, norepinephrine, and thyroid hormones.

 Antidepressant medications known as monoamine oxidase inhibitors (MAOIs) block the monoamine oxidase enzyme, which breaks down excess tyramine in the body.

 Combining MAOIs with foods rich in tyramine can increase blood pressure to a dangerous level.

 However, it is unknown if tyrosine supplementation can lead to an accumulation of tyramine in the body, so caution should be exercised for those taking MAOIs.

 Levodopa (L-dopa) is commonly used to treat Parkinson’s disease.

 In the body, L-dopa and tyrosine compete for absorption in the small intestine, which can interfere with the effectiveness of the medication.

 Therefore, the dosages of these two medications should be separated by several hours to avoid this.
 Interestingly, tyrosine is being investigated to alleviate some of the symptoms associated with cognitive decline in older adults.

 Tyrosine is a treatment for people with a rare genetic disorder called phenylketonuria.

-As a supplement, tyrosine can help people who are tired from lack of sleep, research suggests.
+Research suggests that as a supplement, tyrosine can help people get tired from lack of sleep.
 It seems to make them more alert.